 The key difference between an architect and an engineer is that an architect focuses more on the artistry and design of the building, while the engineer focuses more on the technical and structural side.
 While the architect is concerned with making the building aesthetically pleasing, an engineer makes sure that the building is functional and safe.
 (There is, of course, a lot of overlap, but these definitions should give students a general idea.)
 Architects design a structure by considering the customer's needs and requirements.
 Engineers design the structure according to the architect's design, including electrical drawings, structural layout and plumbing.
 To develop and present their designs, both architects and engineers use technical drawings called blueprints.
 A blueprint is the detailed drawing presented by an architect or engineer that outlines their design.
 Blueprints can be hand-drawn or drawn on a computer using a computer aided drawing program, such as AutoCAD® or SolidWorks®.

-In designing any structure, an architect has to plan out his/her ideas by making a scaled drawing (see Figure 3).
+In designing any structure, an architect has to plan out their ideas by making a scaled drawing (see Figure 3).
 Before an engineer can approve an architect's design, they have to analyze the design and select materials that can safely uphold the structure.
 An engineer takes the blueprint presented by an architect and determines whether or not it is possible to build, and what are the best materials to use.
 Different materials have different advantages, such as greater strength or greater flexibility.
 One advantage of wood, for example, is that it provides a lot of strength but can also be cut down to size with ease.
 Steel, however, is better for tall buildings because it is stronger than wood and can be made into long beams.
 There are a lot of decisions that go into every minor detail of designing and building structures.
 In order to design safe structures that will last for many decades, engineers must stay current on the properties of materials, know about design flaws and research new engineering technology.

 Architect: A person whose profession is designing and drawing plans for buildings, bridges and houses, as well as many other structures.